Marie-Louise von Franz: Lectures

-In 1941–1944 von Franz was an associate member of the Psychological Club, Zurich.
+In 1941–1944 von Franz was an associate member of the Psychological Club, Zürich.
 There she first lectured on the visions of Perpetua on June 7, 1941, which later was expanded and published as her first book The Visions of Perpetua.
-In the following years, she held many lectures at the Zurich Psychological Club.
+In the following years, she held many lectures at the Zürich Psychological Club.
 They constituted the basis of many of her books.

 Between 1942 and 1952 she acted as its librarian.

 In 1944 she became one of its full members.

-In 1948, she was a co-founder of the C. G. Jung Institute in Zurich.
+In 1948, she was a co-founder of the C. G. Jung Institute in Zürich.

 In 1974, von Franz together with some of her pupils (René Malamud, Willi Obrist, Alfred Ribi, and Paul Walder) founded the "Stiftung für Jung'sche Psychologie" (Foundation for Jungian Psychology).
 The aim of this foundation is to support research and promulgation of findings in the field of Jungian depth psychology.
 It also publishes the journal Jungiana.